pmohinder/platform-docs/12_Tables/Readme.md

 Tables
 ======

-The PolyLogyx Endpoint Platform leverages osquery that enables PolyLogyx to expose the endpoint node as a relational database in the form of SQL tables.
+The EclecticIQ ER Endpoint Platform leverages osquery that expose the endpoint node as a relational database in the form of SQL tables.
 These tables represent a breadth of system information, including running processes, installed applications, hardware properties, and network connections.